Had been out of the public eye for a long time

 Despite allegations of corruption: Sanchez remains in office

-On the short message service X (formerly Twitter), Sánchez then wrote that he wanted to think about whether it was still "worth it, despite the swamp in which the right and far-right are trying to do politics.
-Whether I should continue to head the government or step down from this high honor".
+On the short-form messaging service X (formerly Twitter), Sánchez subsequently wrote that he wanted to consider whether it was still “worth it, despite the quagmire in which the right and the far right are trying to engage in politics.
+“Whether I should continue to lead the government or step down from this high honor.”

-Influence peddling and corruption in the economy?
+Influence peddling and corruption in the business world?

-Sanchez has been in office since 2018.
+Sánchez has been in office since 2018.
 He is the leader of the center-left Socialist Party and heads a minority government supported by regional parties.
-On Saturday, more than 10,000 people demonstrated in Madrid in support of Sanchez remaining in office.
+On Saturday, more than 10,000 people demonstrated in Madrid in support of Sánchez remaining in office.

 Da dieser Artikel älter als 18 Monate ist, ist zum jetzigen Zeitpunkt kein Kommentieren mehr möglich.